edgedb/edgedb/docs/cloud/web.rst

 branches, and create secret keys.

 You'll also see instructions in the bottom-right for linking your |Gel| CLI to your Gel Cloud account.
-You do this by running the CLI command ``edgedb cloud login``.
+You do this by running the CLI command :gelcmd:`cloud login`.
 This will make all of your Gel Cloud instances accessible via the CLI.
 You can manage them just as you would other remote Gel instances.

 If you want to manage a branch of your database, click through on the